tvtaerum/cGANs_housekeeping/README.md

 </ol>

 ### 1.  is there an automatic way to recover from some "mode collapse"?:
 Even with reasonable learning rates, convergence can slide into "mode collapse" and require a manual restart.
 The stream provides one way of giving intial estimates multiple but limited opportunities to halt it's slide towards mode collapse.
-The process also allows the stream to retain whatever progress it has made towards convergence.
-The screen shot below illustrates 1. recovery from "mode collapse", 2. the estimate of real and fake "accuracy", and 3. generated images from the first epoch.
+The process also allows the stream to retain whatever progress it has made towards convergence while recovering from mode collapse.

-Before examining the screen shot which comes below, the measures used to determine when a recovery is necessary follow:
+Before examining the screen shot which comes below, I define the measures used to determine when mode collapse is imminent and recovery is necessary:
 <table style="width:100%">
   <tr> <th> Column </th>    <th> measure </th>      <th> example </th>  </tr>
   <tr> <td> 1 </td>  <td> epoch/max_epochs </td>    <td> 1/100 </td>  </tr>